nus-cs2103-AY2122S1/ip/docs/README.md

 The system automatically saves the data to `<YOUR JAR FILE PATH>/data/duke.txt` after any changes are made to the data.

-**:exclamation: You can update your data manually, but you should be aware that if you update your data format by mistake, your data will be removed**
+**❗You can update your data manually, but you should be aware that if you update your data format by mistake, your data will be removed**

 ## Command Summary